interledger/rfcs/0000-stream/0000-stream.md

 #### 4.4.5.
 Closing Streams

 Either endpoint can close a stream using a `StreamClose` frame.
-Implementations MAY allow half-open streams.
+Implementations MAY allow half-open streams (where one side has closed and the other is still able to send).

 `StreamClose` frames are used to communicate both normal stream closes as well as errors.